Or check out my blog for more on the “Inside-Out” Understanding.

 What is it that creates that feeling of being an impostor?
-Is it anything to do with the person or their situation, or is it their thinking about whatever scenario they are in?
+Is it anything to do with the person or their situation, or is it whatever thinking is arising about whatever scenario they are in, taken as truth?

 Why would two people be in the same scenario or situation, but have a different experience?

 Another example.
 Think back to the last time you felt angry.
 Do you feel angry now?

 If you do, is it because the situation you were in is happening again right now, to you, in this moment?